Laplace Symbols and Invariant Distributions: The Laplace symbol

+Note that this corollary as well as the theorem above (in the case governed by \cite[Thm.
+V.71]{protter}) yield examples of It\^o processes having differential characteristics which are \emph{polynomially bounded} but not bounded.

-We end this section by establishing the connection of the Laplace symbol and the generator of an a.s. non-negative It\^o-L\'evy process.
-Therefore, we have to define the following subclass of $C^\infty_0((0,\infty)^d)$, the continuous, infinitely often differentiable functions on $(0,\infty)^d$, vanishing (componentwise) at infinity.
+We end this section by establishing the connection of the Laplace symbol and the generator of an a.s. non-negative It\^o process.
+To do so, we have to define the following subclass of $C^\infty_0((0,\infty)^d)$, the continuous, infinitely often differentiable functions on $(0,\infty)^d$, vanishing (componentwise) at infinity.

 where $x_i$ denotes the $i$'th component of the vector $x$.